YBL123/mars-rover-yarden-lawson/README.md

     //* creating a 2 dimentional grid. x and y.
     //* creating arrays within an array.
 The first array represents the y axis and the arrays nested within represent the x axis. for (let i = 0; i < gridHeight; i++) {
       //* This loop will create the number of rows representing the y axis as arrays.
-This will loop 6 times as stated in cellsHeight. grid.push([])
+This will loop 6 times as stated in gridsHeight. grid.push([])
       for (let ii = 0; ii < gridWidth; ii++) {
         grid[i].push({
           //* i represents the first loop which creates the y axis array. ii represents the second loop which creates the x axis arrays
-          x: ii, y: i, active: false
+          x: ii, y: i, active: false //! ref: highlight })
-        })
       }
     }